nytimes/vault-fastly-secret-engine/README.md

 # vault-fastly-secret-engine

-This plugin will allow you to create a secret backend that will use the Faslty API to generate dynamic short lived Fastly token.
+This plugin will allow you to create a secret backend that will use the Fastly API to generate dynamic short lived Fastly token.
 Usage can be restricted using the highly customizable Vault ACL system.

 ### Setup